-The Canadian baritone Iain MacNeil was a member of the Opera Studio at Oper Frankfurt for two years, during which time he sang major roles including Olivier (Capriccio), Werschinin (Eötvös’ Tri sestry), Tadeusz (Weinberg's Die Passagierin / The (female) Passenger), the Baron in an incredibly successful new production of Schreker's Der ferne Klang / The Distant Sound and Mozart's Figaro, which he also sang at Vancouver Opera.
-He joins the Ensemble in the 2019/20 season, singing Melot, the Chief of Police and Field Marshal Dörfling in new productions of Tristan und Isolde and Lady Macbeth von Mtensk and Henze's Der Prinz von Homburg and roles in revivals of Julietta, Martha and Rigoletto.
-Before coming to Frankfurt Iain MacNeil was a member of the Canadian Opera Company in Toronto's Opera Studio, where he sang Fiorello (Il barbiere di Siviglia), Marquis d’Obigny (La traviata) and Dancaïro (Carmen).
-He sang Tarquinius in The Rape eof Lucretia at the 2016 Toronto Summer Music Festival and Don Giovanni at Saskatoon Opera.
-In 2013 this Emmerich Smola scholarship holder took part in the Salzburg Festival's Young Singers Project.
+The baritone Iain MacNeil leaves the Opera Studio to join the Ensemble in the 2019/20 season, during which he can be heard as Melot in Tristan und Isolde, the Chief of Police in Lady Macbeth of Mtsensk and Feldmarschall Dörfling in Der Prinz von Homburg - all new productions – and roles in Julietta, Martha and Rigoletto.
+This young Canadian's roles for the company have included Olivier (Capriccio), Werschinin (Eötvös’ Tri sestry), Tadeusz (Weinberg's Die Passagierin / The (female) Passenger) and Mozart's Figaro, a role he has sung for Vancouver Opera.
+Iain MacNeil was a member of the Canadian Opera Company's Opera Studio before he came to Frankfurt, where he sang Fiorello (Il barbiere di Siviglia), Marquis d’Obigny (La traviata) and Dancaïro (Carmen).
+He sang Tarquinius in The Rape of Lucretia at the 2016 Toronto Summer Music Festival and Don Giovanni at Saskatoon Opera.
+This prize winning artist won a scholarship from the Emmerich Smola foundation to take part in the Salzburg Festival's 2013 Young Singers Project.
 He was awarded a scholarship by the Richard Wagner Verband Frankfurt in 2018.